Ravincroft's Retribution - 1. Leaving Home

 She nodded and winked at Ren.
 ‘Not too many youngsters even think about anyone else, but you’re different.’

 Ren raised his eyebrows.
 Youngsters?
-The redhead looked to be not much older than him.
+She looks no older than me.

 ‘Here, you must be thirsty after that little ordeal.’
 Al handed Ren a clean skin bottle of liquid.
 ‘It’s iced tea.
 My brew, hope you like it.’